 - Sustainable Urban Planning (5 ECTS)

-- Climate and Hydrology of the Dense City (5 ECTS)
+- Climate Change, Adaptation, and the City (5 ECTS)

 Project: Urban Transformations and Sustainable Engineering (15 ECTS)

 ON THIS SEMESTER YOU CAN WORK WITH QUESTIONS SUCH AS:

 Resilience or adjustment – new concepts for urban development (Rockefeller Foundation’s 100 Resilient Cities, Transition Towns)